 While planting the rhizomes, choose hardscapes with rough surfaces over smooth surfaces.
 In this case, rough surfaces are better than smoother surfaces.
 The reason why you shouldn’t choose smooth surfaces is because the roots will take longer to anchor itself.

 Next, use tapes, adhesives or fishing wire to fasten the plant to the desired hardscape.
-After a while, the roots will have attached itself firmly to the surface of the hardscape and growth continues.
+After a while, the roots will have attached itself firmly to the surface of the hardscape, and growth continues.

-Java fern is known for its large mass and wide leaves forms when fully mature; hence ensure that you cultivate this plant in the centre or at the back of the tank.
+Java fern is known for its large mass and wide leaves forms when fully mature; hence ensure that you cultivate this plant in the center or at the back of the tank.
 If planted on the front, it will definitely cover everything in the tank and I’m definitely sure you wouldn’t like that to happen.

 This plant can also be floated on the water surface, just ensure that it is trimmed/pruned as at when due to keep the tank orderly and clean.